microsoft/playwright/docs/api.md

   - `headless` <[boolean]> Whether to run WebKit in headless mode.
 Defaults to `true`.
   - `executablePath` <[string]> Path to a WebKit executable to run instead of the bundled WebKit.
 If `executablePath` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd). **BEWARE**: Playwright is only guaranteed to work with the bundled WebKit, use at your own risk.
   - `slowMo` <[number]> Slows down Playwright operations by the specified amount of milliseconds.
 Useful so that you can see what is going on.
+  - `userDataDir` <[string]> Path to a User Data Directory, which stores browser session data like cookies and local storage.
   - `args` <[Array]<[string]>> Additional arguments to pass to the browser instance.
   - `ignoreDefaultArgs` <[boolean]|[Array]<[string]>> If `true`, then do not use [`webKitPlaywright.defaultArgs()`](#webkitplaywrightdefaultargsoptions).
 If an array is given, then filter out the given default arguments.
 Dangerous option; use with care.
 Defaults to `false`.
   - `handleSIGINT` <[boolean]> Close the browser process on Ctrl-C. Defaults to `true`.